rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 ### Apache Hadoop and the Cloud

-Two major trends in the technology zeitgeist include Cloud Computing and Big Data.
-It now makes sense to look at using them together.
-However, installing and working with this combination is not without challenges.
+Two major trends in the technology zeitgeist include Cloud Computing and Big Data, but installing and working with this combination is not without challenges.
-Big Data technologies such as Hadoop are taxing on servers, storage and network requirements, while the cloud promises elasticity and agility.
-How can Hadoop take advantage of this framework and how can the cloud meet the needs of a demanding Hadoop cluster?
+Big Data technologies such as Hadoop are taxing on servers, storage, and network requirements, while the cloud promises elasticity and agility.
+How can Hadoop take advantage of this framework, and how can the cloud meet the needs of a demanding Hadoop cluster?

-This paper investigates the synergies and challenges presented by Apache Hadoop and its role in Rackspace Private Cloud powered by OpenStack.
+This article investigates the synergies and challenges presented by Apache Hadoop and its role in Rackspace Private Cloud powered by OpenStack.